Medically reviewed by Katelyn Hagerty, FNP

 Increasing sex drive.
 Although research on the hormonal effects of most aphrodisiacs is limited, some people believe that they can help to boost hormone levels and increase a person’s level of interest in sex.

 Promoting healthy blood flow.
 Some products promoted as natural aphrodisiacs may help to dilate blood vessels and promote healthy blood flow, which is a major aspect of sexual function and performance for men.

 Making sex more intense and pleasurable.
 While most people think of aphrodisiacs as substances that increase sexual attractiveness, some are used to make sex a more pleasurable or intense experience.

 It’s important to note that the scientific evidence for most natural aphrodisiacs is limited, with few or no large-scale scientific studies available to back up most of these potential benefits.

 We’ve listed five of the most popular aphrodisiacs for men below, along with information on the research, or lack thereof, behind each one.

-Oysters are rich in nutrients, including zinc, earning them a reputation as a food that can boost men’s testosterone levels and increase sexual desire and function.
+They are rich in nutrients, including zinc, earning them a reputation as a food that can boost men’s testosterone levels and increase sexual desire and function.

 Testosterone does play a role in sex drive for men — in fact, a major one.
 There’s also evidence that certain types of shellfish can boost testosterone levels, although studies in this field largely involve animals rather than humans.

+So, are Oysters an aphrodisiac?
 Still, the high protein content and great micronutrient profile of oysters make them worth adding to your diet, even if the aphrodisiac effects aren’t fully supported by science.